 Is travel hacking legal?

 The name is a little nefarious… Hacking.
 We think about illegally breaking into someone’s data or stealing something, but travel hacking has nothing to do with that.
-The word hack just mean shortcuts, in the same vein as life hacks or other cool short cuts that will make your life easier, allow you to save more money, or just do things quicker.
+The word hack just means shortcut, in the same vein as life hacks or other cool short cuts that will make your life easier, allow you to save more money, or just do things quicker.

 Remember, travel hacking is perfectly legal and companies are willingly offering these promotions to new customers…